The season of Lent is here and Lenten worship services are returning to commemorate the season.

 The local ecumenical series is held at a different church each Wednesday with a pastor from another church bringing the message.
-This year’s offering is going to Angel’s House, a program for girls in foster care, and a meal – for $5 – will be held at each church after the noon service.
+This year’s offering is going to Samaritan Clinic, a local nonprofit that serves the uninsured and medically underserved in Coweta., and a meal – for $5 – will be held at each church after the noon service.

 The Lenten services start at noon and last a half- hour.

 The remaining service locations and preachers are: March 4, St. George Catholic Church, Dr. Jimmy Patterson preaching; March 11, St. George Catholic Church, Rev. Matt Sapp preaching; March 18, Cornerstone United Methodist Church, Rev. Charles Robinson preaching ; March 25, Central Baptist Church, Rev. Scott Pickering preaching (no lunch this day); April 1, First United Methodist Church; Rev. David Jones preaching; and April 8, Holy Week, Newnan Presbyterian Church, Rev. Hazel Glover preaching.

 Tuesday, Feb.
 25 is Shrove Tuesday, which marks the last day before Lent.
 Shrove Tuesday is a traditional time for clearing the kitchen of rich foods ahead of the Lenten period.
 Pancakes are often eaten on Shrove Tuesday.